 In the Advanced Satellite Communication Systems and Operations Group, Dr. Schuman has contributed to the advancement of protected satellite communications (SATCOM).
 For the next-generation of highly interference-resistant communications satellites, she has developed spatial acquisition and signal tracking algorithms and steered the system-level implementation and evaluation of the government's interim command-and-control terminal.
 In the left photo, the antenna radome and terminal shelter are shown on the roof behind her; right photo, she and colleague John Pineau adjust antenna cables.

-Currently, Dr. Schuman is working on advanced concepts and technologies for the generation-after-next protected SATCOM systems, developing signaling techniques to ensure the secure transmission of data under stressing conditions such as jamming, as well as conducting system analyses and simulations.
-She is also exploring approaches for aerial-layer augmentations of protected communications among ground forces.
+Dr. Schuman has worked on advanced concepts and technologies for the generation-after-next protected SATCOM systems, developing signaling techniques to ensure the secure transmission of data under stressing conditions such as jamming, as well as conducting system analyses and simulations.
+She has also explored approaches for aerial-layer augmentations of protected communications among ground forces.

 BS, Architectural Engineering, North Carolina Agricultural & Technical State University